 - Legal Aspects of Healthcare Administration

 The admissions requirements for the program at Mississippi College are more extensive than some schools we ranked.
-Entering students must meet all general requirements for admission to the graduate school of Mississippi College.
-In addition, applicants should hold a bachelor’s degree in one of the Health Care Sciences from an accredited college or university, or hold a bachelor’s degree in a related field with a minimum of one year of experience in the healthcare field.
+Applicants should hold a bachelor’s degree in one of the Health Care Sciences from an accredited college or university, or hold a bachelor’s degree in a related field with a minimum of one year of experience in the healthcare field.
 The GRE is required for admission.
-Finally, all incoming HSA students will need to have taken an undergraduate course in American National Government, a basic public speaking undergraduate course, and a basic financial management class.
-If not taken prior to enrollment.
-Mississippi College is regionally accredited by the Southern Association of Colleges and Schools.

 University of South Carolina